 If you just want everything to work, switching back to the stable channel is just as easy — choose it from the same list!

-Chrome — both the operating system and the stand alone browser for Windows Mac and Linux — has an entire page filled with "experimental" settings.
+Chrome — both the operating system and the stand-alone browser for Windows Mac and Linux — has an entire page filled with "experimental" settings.
 Some will absolutely break things, others might improve your experience.
-Find them is simple.
+Finding them all is simple.

 Fire up the browser and enter chrome://flags into the Omnibox (a fancy name for the URL bar in Chrome) then hit enter.

 You'll be faced with a huge list of features that you can enable or disable at will.
 All of them are experimental, some are serious security holes, others are potential oh-crap-I-need-to-reload-EVERYTHING bringers of doom.
 We don't recommend you just jump in and start enabling things.
 Instead, talk to people who are using the same model of Chromebook that you are and find out what works and what doesn't.

 It's also worth remembering that these experimental flags can disappear at any time.
 Some may be merged into the OS, others will just up and disappear.
 If you do enable something, let's say, for example, GPU compositing, and it breaks everything (yeah, I've been there), you have the recovery media you made earlier to save your bacon.

 One of those complicated things that have been made simple by the work of great developers, installing Linux on your Chromebook is a great way expand its capabilities.
 Chrome OS is a flavor of Linux, but it's been trimmed down and many features have been removed.
 We're going to look at the simple (and in my opinion the best) way to build a dual-boot environment so you have both Chrome OS and Ubuntu LTS using David Schneider's excellent tool called crouton (Chromium OS Universal Chroot Environment).